 Transferring/Returning To The Lodge

-Whether you are transferring from another OA lodge or returning to the OA after a well-deserved absence, the Arrowmen of Muscogee Lodge #116 want to welcome you.
+Whether you are transferring from another lodge or returning to the OA after a well-deserved absence, the Arrowmen of Muscogee Lodge #116 want to welcome you.
 We’re glad you found us, and we want to make your return as easy as possible.
-Toward that end, there is information compiled, below, which will assist you in getting up-to-speed and back into the fold.
+Toward that end, there is information compiled below, which will assist you in getting up-to-speed and back into the fold.
+Please contact us at info@muscogeelodge.org at any point in your journey if we may be of service.

 All Fellowships run from Friday to Sunday and feature a program of seasonal events.
 Induction Weekends, held in the Spring and the Fall, provide opportunities to unite in cheerful service, to learn about the OA, and to forge bonds of brotherhood.
 At the Winter Banquet, we celebrate the year’s accomplishments while enjoying a hearty Southern meal.